Prem Chand Gupta

 Prem Chand Gupta (born 3 February 1950) is an Indian politician and a former cabinet minister in Ministry of Corporate Affairs of India.
-He is a member of the Rajya Sabha, the upper house of Indian Parliament from Bihar.
+He was a member of the Rajya Sabha, the upper house of Indian Parliament from Bihar.
 Earlier, he was elected from Jharkhand to the Rajya Sabha.
 He had some involvement in coal scam.
 He was previously an NRI based in Hong Kong who promoted a factory manufacturing watches in India (Indo Swiss Time) and entered politics later.
 He currently lives in South Extension, New Delhi.